Paradise to Race Creek

 With only 16 total commercial trips a season and each launch limited to 12 guests, Selway River rafting trips are booked years in advance.

 Private boaters have to win the river lottery with the longest odds in the country.
 The non-lottery runs on the Jarbidge/Bruneau and Illinois River of Southern Oregon are worthy alternatives for those seeking to do private or commercial river trips.

 The best time to float the Selway is typically late June and early July.
 The fishing is unbeatable in July on low water Selway trips.
-If you are looking for reading material we have our favorite Selway rafting books at the bottom of this page.
+If you are looking for reading material we have our favorite Selway rafting books.

 Video about Fishing the Selway River